-FDA tentatively approves Merck's copycat of Sanofi's Lantus
+CORRECTED-FDA tentatively approves Merck's copycat of Sanofi's Lantus (July 20)

 U.S. pharmacy benefit manager CVS in August said it would drop Lantus from the list of medicines it reimburses on behalf of health insurers, dealing a blow to the French drugmaker's diabetes business.

-Merck's Lantus biosimilar, called Lusduna Nexvue, is being developed with funding from South Korea's Samsung Bioepis, and delivers insulin in a pre-filled dosing device.
+Merck's Lantus follow-on biologic, called Lusduna Nexvue, is being developed with funding from South Korea's Samsung Bioepis, and delivers insulin in a pre-filled dosing device.

 Both Lantus and Lusduna Nexvue, administered via injection, are long-acting, man-made versions of human insulin.